afullstopdot/ft_traceroute/README.md

 For use

-### Break down into end to end tests
+### Compiling

-Compile the library for use, using the Makefile
+Compile the program for use, using the Makefile

 ```
 make all